anoma/juvix-docs/docs/howto/project.md

 You can check the documentation of the `Package` type or the `defaultPackage` function by using the go-to-definition feature in your IDE.

 The arguments are explained below.
+All of them are optional.

 - **name**: This is the name assigned to the project.
 The name must not be empty and cannot exceed 100 characters.
 Lower case letters, digits and hyphen `-` are acceptable characters.
 The first letter must not be a hyphen.
   Summarizing, it must match the following regexp: `[a-z0-9][a-z0-9-]{0,99}`.
+  The default is `"my-project"`.
-- **version** (_optional_): The version of the project.
+- **version**: The version of the project.
 It must follow the [SemVer](https://semver.org/) specification.
 If unspecified, the default version is "0.0.0".
-- **main** (_optional_): The main module of the project used as entry point.
+- **main**: The main module of the project used as entry point.
-- **dependencies** (_optional_): The dependencies of the project is given as a list.
+- **dependencies**: The dependencies of the project are given as a list.
 See below for more information.
 If unspecified, the default is `defaultStdlib`.

 !!! info "Note"

-      As intuition would tell, a Juvix module belongs to a Juvix project if it is placed in the subtree hanging from the root directory.
+      A Juvix module belongs to a Juvix project if it is placed in the directory subtree of the root directory.
 This rule has two
       exceptions:

-      1. Modules in a hidden (or hanging from a hidden) directory are not part of the project.
+      1. Modules in a hidden directory are not part of the project.
 E.g., if the root of a project is `dir`, then the module `dir/.d/Lib.juvix` does not belong to the project rooted in `dir`.
       1. A `Package.juvix` file shadows other `Package.juvix` files in parent